What Are Layer 1, 2, 3 in Blockchain? A Plain Guide to the Layers and Their Purpose

 The Second Level Idea

 Layer 2 (L2) is built on top of L1 to relieve the base network and enhance throughput.
-For instance, the Lightning Network for Bitcoin or Rollups (Optimistic, ZK) for Ethereum.
+For instance, the Lightning Network for Bitcoin or Rollups, Optimistic and ZK, for Ethereum.
 They offload some transactions “off-chain” and periodically commit results to the main chain.

 How It Works